bencooper222/benc-blog/src/pages/lasik/index.md

 I paid $4,000 for LASIK.
 It's usually $5,000 (they had a sale) but that's also because I went to a place with the best laser.
 I probably could have saved around half if I went with an older - but still FDA-certified and everything - laser.
 I originally projected LASIK to save me money in the long run (I've wanted it for about 4 years).
 I was spending around
-$400 a year in contacts.
-LASIK is estimated to last around 20 years (that's around when non-corneal vision problems start cropping up) so I would have saved around $4,000 and avoided the downsides of contacts[^3].
+$400 a year in daily contacts.
+LASIK is estimated to last around 20 years (that's around when non-corneal vision problems start cropping up) so I would have saved around $4,000 over that time-span and avoided the downsides of contacts[^3].

 However, I recently started a job and got vision "insurance".
 Insurance is a misnomer there, they don't actually insure your eye (in general, if you develop an eye disease or hurt your eye, that's the purview of your general health